Phil Sawdon: Career

 After studying Town and Country Planning at the University of Manchester (1973), Sawdon completed a BA (Hons) in Ceramics at Bristol Polytechnic (now University of the West of England) in 1979 and began lecturing at Loughborough College of Art (now the School of the Arts, English and Drama at Loughborough University) in 1981.
-He completed his Masters in Art and Design at Leeds Metropolitan University in 1993.
+He completed his master's in art and design at Leeds Metropolitan University in 1993.